seysen/HikingMeals/README.md

 # HikingMeals
-App to make a menu of meals to your hikes
+Java library for apps that can make a menu of meals to your hikes